Renaissance in Ferrara: Architecture and urban planning

 The mid-15th century witnessed the city's first significant expansion under the rule of Borso d'Este.
 However, it was Ercole I who spearheaded a transformative urban planning project heavily influenced by the Renaissance concept of the "ideal city."
-This project, known today as the Erculean Addition, is recognized as one of the earliest examples of its kind in Europe and has contributed to Ferrara's designation as a UNESCO World Heritage Site.
-Ercole commissioned the architect Biagio Rossetti to design a doubling of the city according to a new rational scheme, the Erculean Addition.
+This project, known today as the Addizione Erculea, is recognized as one of the earliest examples of its kind in Europe and has contributed to Ferrara's designation as a UNESCO World Heritage Site.
+Ercole commissioned the architect Biagio Rossetti to design a doubling of the city according to a new rational scheme, the Addizione Erculea.

 The Giovecca canal was filled in and transformed into a wide avenue, the Corso della Giovecca.
 This thoroughfare served as a vital connection between the new and old quarters of the city.
 Regular extensions were designed at the intersections with existing medieval streets, facilitating a smooth merging of the old and new urban fabric.
 Drawing on the principles outlined by the Roman architect Vitruvius, the new city area was laid out in an orthogonal grid pattern.
 This rational approach resulted in a network of streets that intersected at right angles.
-The orthogonal grid was further defined by two principal axes: Via degli Angeli (today Corso Ercole I), which traced an earlier route connecting the castello and Belfiore, and Via dei Prioni, which ran from the Po Gate to the Sea Gate in an east-west direction.
-This particular axis, which was completely new and fully "public" in flavor (as opposed to the other axis that remained linked to the passage of the dukes), was particularly emphasized with a large square: Piazza Ariostea.
+The orthogonal grid was further defined by two principal axes: Via degli Angeli (today Corso Ercole I), which traced an earlier route connecting the Castello Estense and Belfiore, and Via dei Prioni, which ran from the Po Gate to the Sea Gate in an east-west direction.
+This particular axis, which was completely new and fully "public" (as opposed to the other axis that remained linked to the passage of the dukes), was particularly emphasized with a large square, Piazza Ariostea.

 Palazzo Prosperi-Sacrati on the Quadrivio degli Angeli.